DigitalPublishingToolkit/NN09/md/10Rules.md

 economist Albert O. Hirschman examined the options available to dissatisfied members of a group.
 They can leave the group (‘exit’), or speak out (‘voice’).
 Both options come at a certain price, so there will have to be some kind of trade-off.
-Hirschman, at that time, was clearly not thinking of social networks, but of companies, clubs, and political parties, where abandonment could entail the loss of employment, loss of political agency, or loss of access to certain localities.
-This thought is perfectly valid for platforms too.
+Hirschman, at that time, was obviously not thinking of social networks, but of companies, clubs, and political parties, where abandonment could entail the loss of employment, loss of political agency, or loss of access to certain localities.
+This is perfectly valid for platforms too.
 The cost of leaving a platform is largely determined by the strength of its network effects.
 Quitting Facebook can literally mean you lose the most important channel to connect with your friends.
 Still, many respond to this kind of